-Our spring 2017 outreach and distribution intern Marjan Koffa sat down with Michelle Aguilar, MHP’s director of production at MHP, to talk more about Michelle’s background.
+Our outreach and distribution intern Marjan Koffa sat down with Michelle Aguilar, MHP’s director of production at MHP, to talk more about Michelle’s background.
 Get to know our awesome director of production in this blog post that highlights how Michelle got her start in documentary filmmaking, the story behind her short film El Cacao and insights she has for other filmmakers.

 Michelle Aguilar has always been interested in documenting and non-fiction films.
 She grew up in a household that regularly captured family moments.
 Eventually she bought her own camera, filming family and friends all the time, through which she discovered the beauty and potential in non-fiction storytelling.
 Michelle attended California Polytechnic State University in San Luis Obispo California and joined the Peace Corps after graduation, where she used film as a medium to connect with local communities and share her experiences in Panama with her family and friends back home.

 As Michelle continued her travels after the Peace Corps, she found that filmmaking was a way to not only connect with people, but also empathize with others.
 She quickly realized, however, that she did not have the technical capabilities to tell the stories she wanted to.
 Michelle looked into graduate programs that were geared towards social issue documentary and eventually decided to pursue a master's degree in social documentation at the University of California Santa Cruz.
 The program focused on the technical side of filmmaking as well as the social and ethical implications that come with working on non-fictional films.
 For her thesis, Michelle created the short film El Cacao, which explores the personal side of cacao production in Latin America by looking into the structure of the Fair Trade labeling system as it relates to indigenous farmers’ work.